CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 ### Add a Network

-The network defines the architecture that will be launched in the NVIDIA Air as a simulation and the configuration that will be deployed into the simulation.
+The network defines the architecture that will be launched in NVIDIA Air as a simulation and the configuration that will be deployed into the simulation.
 All following required input is relative to the repository.

 {{<img src="/images/guides/nvidia-air/NetCI-AddNetwork.png" width="600px">}}